Lenny Henry: 1980s

 In 1980, Henry performed in Summer Season in Blackpool with Cannon and Ball.
 He has since said that "the summer season was the first time [he] felt that [his] act had received a proper response from an audience".
-Around the same time, he co-hosted the children's programme Tiswas from 1978 until 1981 playing such characters as Rastafarian Algernon Razzmatazz, David Bellamy and Trevor McDoughnut (a parody of Trevor McDonald), and subsequently performed and wrote for the show Three of a Kind.
+Around the same time, he co-hosted the children's programme Tiswas from 1978 until 1981 playing such characters as Rastafarian Algernon Razzmatazz, David Bellamy and Trevor McDoughnut (a parody of Trevor McDonald), and subsequently performed in and wrote for the show Three of a Kind.

 Also in 1980, he teamed up with alternative-comedy collective The Comic Strip.
-While involved with the group, he met his wife, comedian Dawn French.
+During his involvement with the group he met comic actress Dawn French, whom he married in 1984.
 She encouraged him to move over to the fledgling alternative comedy scene, where he established a career as a stand-up comedy performer and character comedian.

 He introduced characters who both mocked and celebrated African Caribbean British culture, such as Brixton pirate radio disc jockey DJ Delbert Wilkins.
 His stand-up material, which sold well on LP, owed much to the writing abilities of Kim Fuller.
 During this time, he also spent three years as a DJ on BBC Radio 1, playing soul and electro tracks and introducing some of the characters that he would later popularise on television.
 He made a guest appearance in the final episode of The Young Ones as The Postman, in 1984.

 The first series of The Lenny Henry Show appeared on the BBC in 1984.
-The show featured stand up, spoofs like his send-up of Michael Jackson's Thriller video, and many of the characters he had developed during Summer Season, including Theophilus P. Wildebeeste (based on Teddy Pendergrass) and Delbert Wilkins.
+The show featured stand-up, spoofs such as his send-up of Michael Jackson's Thriller video, and many of the characters he had developed during Summer Season, including Theophilus P. Wildebeeste (based on Teddy Pendergrass) and Delbert Wilkins.
 A principal scriptwriter for his television and stage shows during the 1990s was Jon Canter.
 The Lenny Henry Show ran periodically for a further 19 years in various incarnations.
-Across the incarnations, he performed impressions of several iconic American celebrities such as Beyoncé, JAY Z, Tina Turner, Prince, Michael Jackson (both men share a birthday date), Stevie Wonder, Run DMC, Cee Lo Green, Denzel Washington, Idris Elba and Wesley Snipes.
+Across the incarnations, he performed impressions of various American celebrities such as Beyoncé, Jay-Z, Tina Turner, Prince, Michael Jackson (the two men shared a date of birth), Stevie Wonder, Run-DMC, Cee Lo Green, Denzel Washington and Wesley Snipes.

-It was in 1985 that Henry co-founded the British Comic Relief charity organisation, and 1988 when the first-ever Red Nose Day was celebrated.
-Over 150 celebrities and comedians, including Henry, took part in an evening-long BBC broadcast, which was watched by 30 million viewers and raised over £15 million.
+It was in 1985 that Henry co-founded the British Comic Relief charity organisation, and in 1988 that the first-ever Red Nose Day was celebrated.
+More than 150 celebrities and comedians, including Henry, took part in an evening-long BBC broadcast, which was watched by 30 million viewers and raised more than £15 million.

 Prior to the 1987 general election, Henry lent his support to Red Wedge by participating in a comedy tour organised by the campaign.

 In 1987, he appeared in a TV film, Coast to Coast.
 It was a comedy thriller with John Shea about two DJs with a shared passion for Motown music being chased across Britain.
 The film has a strong following, but contractual problems have prevented it from being distributed on video or DVD.